This (Updated) guide lists all of the Best Dog Foods for German Shorthaired Pointers this year.

-While the GSP is a sturdy, strong, and muscular breed, they can have sensitive stomachs and other health problems.
+GSPs can be a little picky but are absolute sweethearts when it comes to obedience and manners.
+They are a sturdy, strong, and muscular breed, but can have sensitive stomachs and other health problems.

 Ratings: